 You might be sitting with a befuddled look on your face — Showcase reviewing another product called Showcase?
 Is this some weird Inception, meta thing?

 Well kind of, but not quite.
-Recently Dropbox released a new product called Dropbox Professional, which comes with a new feature called Dropbox Showcase.
-Naturally, we were keen to check it out for a number of reasons, but mostly because it contains the name Showcase and we knew our customers would ask us about it and expect us to know what it is and how it works.
+In 2017, Dropbox released a new product called Dropbox Professional which came with a new feature called Dropbox Showcase.
+Naturally, we were keen to check it out — mostly because it contains the word "Showcase" and we knew our customers would ask us about it and expect us to know how it works.

 We did some exploring and got into the nitty-gritty of what this new feature is, and how similar we are — besides the name.